 A: Civil legal aid refers to the legal services provided at no cost to low-income Ohioans by hundreds of attorneys and paralegals throughout Ohio.
-These professionals work through local and regional legal aid societies, volunteer pro bono programs, and reduced-fee contracted services to help thousands of low-income people gain access to legal representation.
+These professionals work through local and regional legal aids, volunteer pro bono programs, and reduced-fee contracted services to help thousands of low-income people gain access to legal representation.
 Civil legal aid helps low-income people resolve urgent, non-criminal legal problems.
-For example, elderly people are protected from unlawful evictions, women and children are protected from violence in their homes, and veterans get help to receive the financial benefits they have earned and need.
+For example, elderly people are protected from unlawful evictions, women and children are protected from violence in their homes, and veterans get help to receive the benefits they have earned and need.

 Q: How are civil legal aid services delivered in Ohio?

 A: A legal aid society (commonly known as a "legal aid") is a nonprofit law firm that serves a designated area of Ohio.
 There are eight legal aids that, together, serve every county in Ohio, plus one statewide legal aid dedicated to serving seniors.
 Like any law firm, each legal aid has attorneys and support staff.
 Legal aid attorneys are trained in a wide range of issues facing those living in poverty and may also specialize in a particular area of the law, such as housing or domestic violence.
 In addition to traditional one-on-one representation, many legal aids have developed online resources to provide clients with advice, brief services, or to refer clients to another agency better suited to help a client with his or her problem.
 The legal aid system also includes a hotline that provides free legal information, advice and referral for all residents of Ohio age 60 and over.
 Visit www.ohiolegalaid.org to learn more about Ohio's legal aid societies.

 Q: How is civil legal aid funded in Ohio?